dpalmer-anl/TB_solve/docs/intro.rst

 TB_solve provides multiple solver methods tailored for different system sizes, sparsity patterns, and physical requirements.
 TB_solve is written in PyTorch and supports both CPU and GPU computation for most methods (including intel gpu's!). tb_solve.Solver() will automatically detect available devices and prioritize using GPU if available.
+The following reference contains all details for each solver method listed here, (amongst others): https://doi.org/10.1103/RevModPhys.71.1085

 1. **Diagonalization** (``method="diagonalization"``)